SarahMcCoy/Data-Capstone-Project/README.md

 6. Use Data Visualization

 ### Result:
-As a result, I found that a high volume of 911 (emergency calls) in Montgomery County Pennsylvania related to EMS and Traffic accidents around 3 to 6 p.m.
-With the high volume of traffic accident calls, accidents could interfere with EMS arrival time.
-With this information, Montgomery County can plan to improve safety protocols and emergency measures to promote better outcomes for the County.
+I found that the high volume of 911 (emergency calls) in Montgomery County Pennsylvania were related to EMS and Traffic accidents that took place around 3 to 6 p.m.
+With the high volume of traffic accident calls, traffic accidents could interfere with EMS arrival time.
+With this information, the County needs to take measures to improve safety protocols and emergency response to promote better outcomes for the County.